xtxerr/radspool/README.md

 # radspool
-brings JSON formatted accounting data from OSC's Radiator RADIUS server into SQL and deals with potential SQL downtimes by spooling all accounting data until everything is successfully comitted and by using SQL transaction to avoid getting into any flawed state.
+Brings JSON formatted accounting data from OSC's Radiator RADIUS server into SQL and deals with potential SQL downtimes by spooling all accounting data until everything is successfully comitted and by using SQL transaction to avoid getting into any flawed state.